 Spectators are also permitted to record matches provided that they do so unobtrusively.

-The Head Judge of a World Championship, World Magic Cup, or Pro Tour tournament may, in his or her sole discretion, use video replay to assist in making rulings during a match.
-Video replays may not be used to assist in making rulings in tournaments other than a World Championship, World Magic Cup, or Pro Tour tournament.
+The Head Judge of a World Championship or Magic Tabletop Mythic Championship tournament may, at their sole discretion, use video replay to assist in making rulings during a match.
+Video replays may not be used to assist in making rulings in tournaments other than a World Championship, World Magic Cup, or Magic Tabletop Mythic Championship tournament.
 Players may not request that a judge consult a video replay.
 Video replays may also be used for investigative purposes at a later time.

 There’s a few reasons why coverage was previously unable to use video replay: